camunda-community-hub/challenges/c8-loadtest-challenge/solution/SOLUTION.md

 # Introduction

-This challenge aims t
-o find the correct configuration to handle the load test of Bank Of Andorra.
+This challenge aims to find the correct configuration to handle the load test of the Bank of Andorra.

 # Estimate the load